What is Drug Induced Homicide?

 There is no systematic empirical evidence that DIH prosecutions slow the sale of illegal drugs.
 On the contrary, they may well be counterproductive.
 Running at cross-purposes to 9-1-1 Good Samaritan laws, DIH prosecutions discourage witnesses to overdoses from calling 9-1-1 for fear that they will be arrested and charged with DIH or other serious crimes.
-For those who are incarcerated and suffer from opioid addiction, there is an exponentially increased likelihood of death from overdose during the first weeks after release.
+For those who are incarcerated and have an opioid use disorder, there is an exponentially increased likelihood of death from overdose during the first weeks after release.
 Investment in these prosecutions and incarceration also divert resources from treatment, harm reduction, and social support services.

 What We Are Doing

-Gathering data on drug induced homicide prosecutions by systematically collecting media stories since 2000;
+Gathering data on drug induced homicide cases by systematically collecting media stories since 2000

-Disseminating the toolkit directly to defense teams working on DIH cases;
+Disseminating the toolkit directly to defense teams working on DIH cases, including trainings